52North/tulcea-tool/README.md

 ### Deployment on a public server

-To deploy the tool on a public server visit wq`s official website ([wq pulic server]).
+To deploy the tool on a public server visit wq`s official website ([wq public server]).

 A setup using Apache HTTP Server, PostgreSQL and Docker/Docker Compose can be found here:
 https://github.com/52North/creating-interfaces